google/codeworld/web/help/codeworld.md

 The programming language used is a variation of [Haskell](http://haskell.org), but you can think of it as just talking to the computer using mathematics.

-This is the CodeWorld Guide, which will get you started.
+This is the CodeWorld Guide; it will get you started.
 Click outside the guide to start programming.
 The *Guide* button at the bottom of the screen will get you back here.